jacques/docs.npmjs.com/content/enterprise/intro.md

     Email: (this IS public) me@myco.com
     ```

-    The username, password, and email you use should respect the configured authentication strategy in your On-Site admin web console.
+    The username, password, and email you use should respect the configured authentication strategy in your Enterprise admin web console.
 If using the "Open" authentication strategy, any values will work.

     Note that this will add content to your [`.npmrc`](/files/npmrc) file, similar to the following: